mebusy/notes/dev_notes/Nand2TetrisI_5.md

  - CPU handling of an C-instruction
     - The instrcution bits are decoded into :
         - op-code , ALU control bits, dest bits, jump bits
-    - op-code is 1, in this case we want to route the input of the A-register in such a way that the input will com frmoe the ALU.
+    - op-code is 1, in this case we want to route the input of the A-register in such a way that the input will come from the ALU.

 ### ALU operation